aduffy70/Protocols/RAD-seq_protocol.md

 ## Digestion

 25 ul reaction.
 Prepare all on ice.
-Master mix in tall tube that fits 120 reactions, pipette individually into the plate wells.
+Master mix in 2mL tube that fits 120 reactions, pipette individually into the plate wells.
 Prepare master mix of 120% needed volume, the enzymes are viscous and large volume is lost by adhesion to the outside of pipette tips.

 In each reaction:
   * DNA + water to equal 200ng in 10 uL (20ng/uL)